Details of the Council's local welfare assistance scheme. Eligibility criteria and how to apply for a support grant or emergency loan.

-East Riding of Yorkshire Council's Local Welfare Assistance Scheme aims to help people with needs that are difficult to meet from their regular income.
+East Riding of Yorkshire Council's Local Welfare Assistance (LWA) Scheme aims to help people with needs that are difficult to meet from their regular income.
 It is made up of two distinct parts:

 Emergency Loans (ELs) are intended for applicants who are unable to meet their immediate short term needs: